 Just as there are people who buy and hold stocks while others trade them regularly, there are people who buy and hold crypto and others who trade them, trying to buy low and sell high.
 There are certainly some similarities between how crypto and stock are traded, but one big difference is how you calculate value.

 A smart investor can look at a company, look at their sales and their balance sheet, examine the sector or industry they are in, compare them to the competition, and determine whether or not they think the company stock is undervalued.
 They can then decide to invest in it and, for example, buy the company’s stock a $15 per share.
-When it reaches $18, they will re-evaluate and see if I should sell and take a 20 percent gain or determine if it has farther to go and hold on to it.
+When it reaches $18, they will re-evaluate and see if they should sell and take a 20 percent gain or determine if it has farther to go and hold on to it.

 With cryptocurrencies, there are no similar criteria to look at and the price is driven largely by demand and public relations or buzz.
 There are no assets, no inventory, no sales reports, not PE ratio, etc. In my opinion, investing in cryptocurrency is more of a gamble than an investment because there are no underlying assets that have any value.
 I consider it more risky because it is not governed by the rules that apply to stocks and stock brokers.
 Of course, you could argue that without risk, there is no reward.
 I would suggest you don’t bet the mortgage on crypto because there is no sure thing.
 Just take a look at the Bitcoin performance over its history since 2017 to see what I mean.
 Up and down.